nikunjsanghai/Introduction_to_Programming_Cplusplus/Week7/hw6_help.md

 **For all the functions that you are typing keep in mind to check member functions of the std::string [Link](https://cplusplus.com/reference/string/string/) to std::vector [Link](https://en.cppreference.com/w/cpp/container/vector)**

+#### substr() function
+Position parameter:Position of the first character to be copied as a substring.
+If this is equal to the string length, the function returns an empty string.
+If this is greater than the string length, it throws out_of_range.
+Note: The first character is denoted by a value of 0 (not 1)

+length parameter:Number of characters to include in the substring (if the string is shorter, as many characters as possible are used).